Planetbiru/MagicObject/manual/includes/_simple-object.md

 ### Pop

 Pop is present in MagicObject version 1.22.
 Pop is used to remove the last element of an array from a MagicObject property.
 The `pop` method basically uses the `array_pop` function which is a built-in PHP function.

+As with the `unset` method, users can use the `pop` method in two ways:

+1. using a subfix in the form of a property name written in camelcase style.
+2. using one parameter, namely the property name

 ```
 <?php